asolutioncompany/asc-ai-summaries/README.md

 This plugin is not ready for production use and is in early development.

-This plugin is being developed for public use as Free and Open Source Software.
+This plugin is being developed for public use as Free and Open Source Software (FOSS).

 Administrative options, meta panel, display of styled summaries, and shortcode implementation are completed.